pingcap/docs-cn/dm/dm-error-handling.md

 2. Check the log files related to the error.
 The log files are on the DM-master and DM-worker nodes.
 To get key information about the error, refer to the [error system](#error-system).
 Then check the [Handle Common Errors](#handle-common-errors) section to find the solution.

-3. If the error is not covered in this document, and you cannot solve the problem by checking the log or monitoring metrics, you can contact the R&D.
+3. If the error is not covered in this document, and you cannot solve the problem by checking the log or monitoring metrics, [get support](/support.md) from PingCAP or the community.

 4. After the error is resolved, restart the task using dmctl.